 Through the WestSide ALIVE program, a collaboration between Rush and local pastors, there has been work to improve the health of urban, segregated communities in Chicago.
 There is an ongoing effort within this collaboration to improve mental health and physical screening programs in communities severely lacking these resources, and to open the dialogue among more community members disproportionately impacted by healthcare and environmental injustices.

+Currently, there is not a process where community members can make decisions regarding the planetary health research agenda, namely because we do not have a specific department dedicated to this research.
+This metric has not changed since last year's report.

 4. Does your institution have a planetary health website that centralizes ongoing and past research related to health and the environment?

-There is an easy-to-use, adequately comprehensive website that centralizes various campus 3 resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
-There is a website that attempts to centralize various campus resources related to health 2 and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
-The institution has an Office of Sustainability website that includes some resources related to 1 health and the environment.
-0 There is no website.
-Score explanation: Rush University has an internal sharepoint site called "The Green Team" containing information about ongoing events related to sustainability at Rush, as well as virtual seminars related to such topics and information on healthcare's environmental impact.
-Certain individual departments within the university health system do have public web pages dedicated to their planetary health efforts, such as the Department of Anesthesia 'Green Anesthesia' initiative.
-However, the site dedicated to institutional planetary health initiatives is an internal resource and not open to public access.
+There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.

+There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.

+The institution has an Office of Sustainability website that includes some resources related to health and the environment.

+There is no website.

+While there are some individual departments such as the Department of Anesthesia that have public web pages dedicated to their planetary health efforts, there is not a centralized internal nor publicly available website with resources for research projects in planetary health.
+There is a website in progress to centralize individual research efforts in this space; however it is not currently published.

 5. Has your institution recently hosted a conference or symposium on topics related to planetary health?
 4 Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.
-3 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
-2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
-1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
-0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.
-Score explanation: Neither Rush Medical College or Rush University have hosted a conference/symposium on topics related to planetary health.
+5 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+7 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
+8 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+9 No, the institution has not hosted a conference on topics related to planetary health in the past three years.